NFL WEEK 1

 Argentina are 68% favorites over Egypt in the Round of 16 — but the market's already there.
 The real price is Lionel Messi to score at 61¢: seven goals in five games, the all-time World Cup record at 20, and a Golden Boot race tied three ways at the top.

-Argentina vs. Egypt World Cup 2026 market read — Argentina 68% win probability, Lionel Messi 1+ goals priced at 61¢ on Kalshi with 7 tournament goals and the all-time World Cup scoring record, from PredictionMarketsPicks.
+Argentina vs. Egypt World Cup 2026 market read: Argentina at a 68% win probability and Lionel Messi 1+ goals priced at 61¢ on Kalshi.

-Argentina vs. Egypt World Cup 2026 market read — Argentina 68% win probability, Lionel Messi 1+ goals priced at 61¢ on Kalshi with 7 tournament goals and the all-time World Cup scoring record, from PredictionMarketsPicks.
+Argentina vs. Egypt World Cup 2026 market read: Argentina at a 68% win probability and Lionel Messi 1+ goals priced at 61¢ on Kalshi.

 BR